 //The fourth says it is no joke that I almost fell into the mud //

-The fifth one, on the other hand, was wondering if she would give her daughter to her husband.
+The fifth one, on the other hand, is thinking about giving her daughter a husband

 //Either she wanted a boyfriend, or she would give him a daughter//